When most people think of core training, they typically conjure up images of exercisers grunting through crunches and sit-ups.

 Plus, if your client’s goal is six-pack abs, we know that abs are made more visible from dieting, not from doing endless crunches.
 Contrary to popular belief, the core comprises far more than just the four, six, or eight muscles that are visible in the stomach region.

-In any case, the “core” clearly goes far beyond the rectus abdominals.
+In any case, the “core” clearly goes far beyond the rectus abdominis.

-Unfortunately for people doing 100 sit-ups and crunches a day, crunches and sit-ups simply don’t work all the muscles.
-Rather, the best way to work the core is to perform big, compound exercises.
-You know, those big lifts like the squat, deadlift, pull-up, and overhead press, during which the abdominal fibers are really fighting to stabilize against the heavy weights.
+Unfortunately for people doing 100 sit-ups or crunches a day, those exercises simply don’t work all the muscles.
+The best way to work the core is to perform compound exercises—big lifts like the squat, deadlift, pull-up, and overhead press, which force the muscles to stabilize the spine.

 This research from the Journal of Strength & Conditioning Research found that the abdominal muscles were better activated with integrated core exercises (with glutes and shoulders recruited at the same time), as opposed to complete isolation.

 That’s not to say we can’t help clients further develop their stability and resist being pulled in multiple directions during exercise.
-If they can improve their core stability by doing additional core work, they can get stronger and perform better (a.k.a. you have a happy client).
-Here are my ideas for some great supplementary core exercises.
+If they can improve their core stability by doing additional core work, they can get stronger and perform better.
+Here are my favorite supplementary core exercises.

 Since the various core muscles are best trained as a single unit, isometric resistance-type movements at all angles (forward, backward, and lateral) are ideal.
 The plank is a great place to start.
-Not only do they incorporate a lot more than the abs, but if you’re doing a good amount of squats and deadlifts that resist flexion (arching) of the spine, planks provide a much needed dose of extension resistance (or rounding of the spine) to counter that.
+Not only do they incorporate a lot more than the abs, but if your clients are doing a lot of squats and deadlifts, which resist spinal flexion, planks provide a much-needed dose of extension resistance.

-Take note the four critical coaching points to getting a good-looking plank:
+Take note of these four critical coaching points:

 - Position shoulders directly over the hands.

-- Squeeze the glutes and slightly round the spine to prevent extension (anti-arching).
+- Squeeze the glutes and slightly round the spine to prevent extension.